stevearc/pypicloud/doc/topics/access_control.rst

 has access to your packages.
 There are several choices for where to store your user credentials and access rules.

+If you ever need to change your access backend, or you want to back up your current state, check out the :ref:`import/export <change_access>` functionality.

 Users and Groups
 ----------------
 The access control uses a combination of users and groups.
 A group is a list of